 Download Chart: Download data:

-37 % of those jobseekers registering at Jobsplus have an ISCED Level 3 classification, namely those with a SEC or O level certification.
-Moreover, almost 20% of jobseekers have a primary level of education (ISCED level 1).
-14% of jobseekers have an educational level higher than that of an "A" level standard (ISCED level 4 and higher).
+34 % of those jobseekers registering at Jobsplus have an ISCED Level 3 classification, namely those with a SEC or O level certification.
+Moreover, almost 26% of jobseekers have a secondary level of education (ISCED level 2).
+19% of jobseekers have a primary level of education (ISCED level 1).

 Download Chart: Download data: